Citizenry/platform/docs/development-and-code/getting-started.md

 **TODO: Add info about v4.**
 {% endhint %}

-* Ushahidi 3.x was built on a PHP stack: dependencies are managed with composer, we’re using Kohana 3 but phasing that out, and we’ve isolated the core logic of the platform standalone Entity and Usecase classes.
+* StreetSignal 3.x was built on a PHP stack: dependencies are managed with composer, we’re using Kohana 3 but phasing that out, and we’ve isolated the core logic of the platform standalone Entity and Usecase classes.
-* The user interface of Ushahidi 3.x is now a separate app \(the client\) built purely in JS, HTML + CSS using AngularJS, Single SPA and a collection of other libraries, with a build pipeline using gulp and Webpack.
+* The user interface of StreetSignal 3.x is now a separate app \(the client\) built purely in JS, HTML + CSS using AngularJS, Single SPA and a collection of other libraries, with a build pipeline using gulp and Webpack.
 * What’s new \(and improved\)?
   * Dependencies are properly managed and easier to update or replace needed.
   * We’re using our own API to build the app, it gets first class support.